Haxhi Zeka

 Haxhi Zekë Byberi mostly known as Haxhi Zeka (Haci Zeka; 20 December 1832 – 21 February 1902) was an Albanian nationalist leader, a member of the League of Prizren, while in 1899 he was part of the establishment and leadership of the League of Peja, another organization seeking protection of Albanians territories from Balkan states.
-Zeka was assassinated by a Serbian agent in 1902.
+Zeka was assassinated in 1902.

 Biography

 Zeka was born on 20 December 1832 in the village of Shoshani (in the Highlands of Gjakova), from where his family moved to Peja, in the Kosovo Vilayet.
 He was a landowner and had a reputation for being charismatic.
 Zeka was one of the organizers of the League of Prizren and one of the determined fighters for Albania's autonomy and protection of the integrity of its territory.
 The Assembly of the first League was held on June 10, 1878, where he was elected member of its Central Committee.
 He was a military commander, in charge of the forces of the League in action in Gjakova in September 1878 against Mehmet Ali Pasha.
 Besides other political and military leaders the league struggled in late 1879 and early 1880 for the protection of Plav and Gusinje against the forces of Montenegro.
 In the spring of 1881 he fought with Sulejman Vokshi and took part in battles against the army of Dervish Pasha.
 During 1892-1893 Zeka led an uprising against local Ottoman authorities.

 In 1884-85, together with Vokshi and Kadri Bajri, Zeka led anti-Ottoman uprisings, in order to create autonomy.
 In 1893, Haxhi Zeka and Bajram Curri organized the uprisings in Peja, Gjakova and other regions of Kosovo against the political and economic injustices of the Ottoman Empire.
 For his patriotic activities in 1893, he was summoned to Istanbul where he was held under arrest until 1896 by the orders of Sultan Abdul Hamid II.

 In 1896-1900 he was put in charge of the Albanian rebellion for autonomy and protection of the territorial integrity of the country.